StakeSquid/graphprotocol-testnet-docker/README.md

 To find out the `GEO_COORDINATES` you can search for an ip location website and check your server exact coordinates.

-In case something goes wrong try to add `--force-recreate` at the end of the command, eg.: `bash start.sh --force-recreate`.
+In case something goes wrong try to add `--force-recreate` at the end of the command, eg.: `bash start --force-recreate <container-name>`.

 Containers: